gaston3408/weather/README.md

 3 - Add file and add enviroment variables:
 ### `.env` with the file `.env.example` copy
+You need google maps and open weather credencials.

 4 - Run this proyect with:
 ### `yarn start` or `npm start`